PeterDrake/sky/pipeline_and_directories.md

 # Pipeline

 We assume that all of the ARM data have been downloaded and untarred.
-We also assume we have the corresponding .csv files (listing shallow cumulus timestamps) is in each directory.
+We also assume we have the corresponding .csv files (listing shallow cumulus timestamps).
+All of these are in locations outside of this directory.

 Our pipeline involves the following steps.

 ## Preprocess the Data

 1. Clean .csv files to verify that we have photos and TSI masks for all timestamps.
-Write these revised .csv files into directories typical_data and dubious_data.
+Write these revised .csv files.
 1. Subdivide timestamps into training, validation, and test sets.
 1. Create directories for all timestamps that are listed in the two .csv files.
 1. In batches, preprocess each photo and TSI mask: